Neutron stars can shine a light on elusive lepton-flavor-violating dark matter: Capture rate of dark matter

 \subsection{Neutron stars}

 Neutron stars (NSs) are extremely dense stellar remnants.
 As schematically illustrated in \cref{fig:opticalfactor}, the NS crust typically extends to a depth of up to a few hundred meters from its surface.
 Below this, one finds the NS core with a high density, $\rho \gtrsim 1.4 \times 10^{14} \ \mathrm{g} \ \mathrm{cm}^{-3}$~\cite{Pearson:2018tkr}.
 In our analysis, we consider the standard case of $npe\mu$ matter, meaning we assume NSs are primarily composed of neutrons, protons, electrons, and muons, and we neglect the presence of hyperons.
-Many approaches exist to model the Equation of State (EoS) of an NS~\cite{Akmal:1998cf, Rikovska-Stone:2006gml, Goriely:2010bm, Pearson:2011zz, Pearson:2012hz, Goriely:2013xba, Potekhin:2013qqa, Kojo:2014rca, Baym:2017whm, Pearson:2018tkr, Annala:2019eax}.
-Two of the most important are the unified EoS for cold, non-accreting matter, based on Brussels-Montreal functionals~\cite{Goriely:2010bm, Pearson:2011zz, Pearson:2012hz, Goriely:2013xba, Potekhin:2013qqa, Pearson:2018tkr}, and the relativistic mean-field (RMF) approach~\cite{Chen:2014sca, Huang:2023grj}.
+Many approaches exist to model the equation of state of an NS~\cite{Akmal:1998cf, Rikovska-Stone:2006gml, Goriely:2010bm, Pearson:2011zz, Pearson:2012hz, Goriely:2013xba, Potekhin:2013qqa, Kojo:2014rca, Baym:2017whm, Pearson:2018tkr, Annala:2019eax}.
+Among them, e.g., are the unified EoS for cold, non-accreting matter, based on Brussels-Montreal functionals~\cite{Goriely:2010bm, Pearson:2011zz, Pearson:2012hz, Goriely:2013xba, Potekhin:2013qqa, Pearson:2018tkr}, and the relativistic mean-field (RMF) approach~\cite{Chen:2014sca, Huang:2023grj}.
 We focus on old and cold stars and, for illustration, we employ the specific BSk-25 EoS (Brussels-Montreal).
 We use this EoS as an input to solve the structure equations for static matter, known as the Tolman-Oppenheimer-Volkoff (TOV) equations~\cite{Tolman:1939jz, Oppenheimer:1939ne}.

 In order to produce the NS profiles, we have used a version of the software \textit{CompactObject}~\cite{Huang:2023grj, Huang:2024ewv, Huang:2024rfg, Huang:2024rvj}, modified by us to print the radius, mass, pressure and energy density in each step of the numerical solution of the TOV equations.
 We also solve the equations for a range of energy densities at $r=0$, so that we can interpolate the density needed to produce a precise mass NS we want to generate.
 After generating the first elements of the profile, we use the EoS to obtain the neutron, proton and lepton chemical potentials, and the baryon number density by interpolating the expected values given a fixed energy density.
 For the number densities, we obtain the leptonic ones by considering a zero-temperature, free, relativistic Fermi gas: